 Food is an essential life requirement related to every function our body performs.
 It is a source of nutritional components like vitamins, minerals, essential oils, and antioxidants which benefit our health in every possible aspect.

 But every food has its specific shelf-life and gets spoiled after harvesting or slaughtering.
-Based on spoilage, foods are categorized as perishable: foods that deteriorate within 1- 5 days and need immediate freezing; semi-perishable: foods that don’t need immediate freezing and can be stored for 3 to 5 months; and non-perishable: foods stored for a much more extended period.
+Based on spoilage, foods are; perishable: foods that deteriorate within 1- 5 days and need immediate freezing; semi-perishable: foods that don’t need immediate freezing and can be stored for 3 to 5 months; and non-perishable: foods stored for a much more extended period.

 Methods of Food Preservation